Velocidex/velociraptor-docs/content/knowledge_base/tips/download_password.md

----
-title: How do I enable password protected VFS downloads?
+# How do I enable password protected VFS downloads?
----

 You can just export them from the GUI!